Esri/arcgis-maps-sdk-java-samples/map/apply-scheduled-updates-to-preplanned-map-area/README.md

 ## How to use the sample

 Start the app.
-It will display an offline map, check for available updates, and show update availability and size.
-Select 'Apply Updates' to apply the updates to the local offline map and show the results.
+It will display an offline map, check for available updates, and show an alert with update availability and size.
+Confirm to apply the updates to the local offline map and show the results.

 ## How it works